 Wild Sheep and Granite Rapids

 Meet your team leader at 7:30am for the two-hour bus ride to Hells Canyon rafting trip on the Snake River.
-We'll stop along the way for a ROW-hosted breakfast.
+We'll serve a ROW-hosted continental breakfast along the way.
 Our launch point is at the base of Hells Canyon Dam, approximately 1,500 feet above sea level.
 Before launching rafts the ROW staff prepares you with a thorough safety briefing while personal gear is loaded.
 The briefing covers how to ride in a raft, how to paddle, how to swim through rapids and other tips for the days ahead.
 Once this is complete everyone chooses a raft and climbs aboard.